nds-swe/swdt/docs/expectations.md

 To follow the theory, techniques and tasks brought to you in this pages and in class, you are expected to bring these **qualifications** or **tools** with you before the first lesson.

 ## 🔀 Git
 You can handle git in basic ways.
-You can `clone`, `pull`, `add`, `commit` and `push` at least.
+You can, at a minimum, `clone`, `pull`, `add`, `commit` and `push`.
 You bring an understanding from previous modules what Git is used for and are at least a novice.

 If not, [refresh your knowledge](https://learngitbranching.js.org/)!

 ## 🐳 Docker
-In the previous semester you came in touch with `docker` a first time.
+In the previous semester you got to know `docker`.
 Listen 👂🏽 , you can complete this course without docker but it will be painful and totally not future oriented.
 The cloud runs on containers!
-It is most due that you start to engage `docker`.
+It is high time that you start to engage `docker`.

 You are expected to have Docker at least installed and that `docker version` actually delivers a result (which in most cases means it works).